-The Physics/Astronomy/Engineering Department will ensure that outcome assessment are ongoing and used to improve students learning and achievement in even in the online environment.
+The Physics Department will ensure that outcome assessment are ongoing and used to improve students learning and achievement in even in the online environment.
 Additionally, there will be an evaluation of SLOs as usual.

-1. Students will demonstrate an understanding of basic, physical concepts by correctly describing and identifying these concepts.
+1. Students will demonstrate an understanding of the basics of the fields of electricity, magnetism, wave mechanics, optics, and modern physics, and their corresponding physical laws by correctly describing and identifying the concepts relevant to these fields.